patwjscott/Chat-App/Confidentiliality/README.md

-# Changes from base version
+# Changes from base version of client.py
 - Added new headers for base64 encoding, cryptography, and JSON
 - added key generation
 - Added Encrypt and decrypt functions
 - changed message format from plain string to JSON to facilitate using different parts of message easily
 - Encrpyted just the message portion as demonstration

+# Changes from base version of server.py
+NONE

 # [How to Make a Chat Application in Python](https://www.thepythoncode.com/article/make-a-chat-room-application-in-python)
 To run this: